metaesque/metaclaw/docs/LLM.md

     `software_qa`).
 Do not use colloquial names (like `qa_engineer` or `project_manager`) in code, documentation, or when interacting with OpenClaw tools.
+*   **Provider & Hardware Agnosticism:** You must NEVER hardcode project logic to a specific infrastructure provider (e.g., assuming VictoriaMetrics instead of a generic TSDB) or to specific hardware constraints (e.g., assuming a GMKtec K8 Plus or DGX Spark).
+Implementations must utilize abstraction layers (the Services API) to ensure swapping providers does not break agents.

 ## 10. Formatting and Output Protocol